Wolfgang Haas: Archbishop of Vaduz

-On 2 December 1997, Pope John Paul erected the Archdiocese of Vaduz in Liechtenstein covering territory formerly part of the diocese of Chur, and named Haas its first archbishop.
+On 2 December 1997, Pope John Paul erected the Archdiocese of Vaduz in Liechtenstein covering territory formerly part of the diocese of Chur, and he named Haas its first archbishop.
 The archdiocese is not part of any national bishops conference and has no suffragan sees.
 When erected, Vaduz was among the smallest archdioceses in the world, with just 12 parishes and 23 priests.
-Reportedly Prince Hans-Adam II of Liechtenstein, a member of Opus Dei who shares Haas' views, negotiated the creation of an archdiocese in his country as a resolution to the problems Haas was having in Chur.
-Others credit the mediation of the Apostolic Nuncio to Switzerland and Liechtenstein Archbishop Karl-Josef Rauber.
+Some observers thought Haas' transfer to the new archdiocese has been negotiated by the Apostolic Nuncio to Switzerland and Liechtenstein Archbishop Karl-Josef Rauber.
+Parliament opposed the creation of the archdiocese on a 24 to 1 vote.
 Haas took possession of the see on 21 December.
 The choir refused to participate and the sacristan provided no flowers.
 Strict security protocols were enforced as a thousand protesters staged a funeral procession.
+Prince Hans-Adam II of Liechtenstein, who expressed no opinion on the archdiocese or Haas, attended the installation.

-Beginning in 2011, because the government of Liechtenstein began considering legislation to end the Catholic Church's official status, to liberalize abortion, and to protect the civil liberties of gays and lesbians, Haas refused to celebrate the traditional outdoor mass on Liechtenstein's national day.
+Beginning in 2011, because the government of Liechtenstein began considering legislation to end the Catholic Church's official status, to liberalize abortion, and to protect the civil liberties of gays and lesbians, Haas refused to celebrate the traditional outdoor Mass on Liechtenstein's national day.
+He said that combining the Mass with a state celebration sent "a false or dishonest signal to the public".
+He called any recognition of same-sex relationships "a scandal".

-In Vaduz, Haas has demonstrated strong support for the Priestly Fraternity of St. Peter, frequently ordaining its members.
+In Vaduz, Haas has demonstrated strong support for the Priestly Fraternity of St. Peter (FSSP), frequently ordaining its members.
 As a result, tensions continue between Haas and non-traditionalist Catholics in Liechtenstein.

 He installed a gold episcopal throne in the cathedral at his own expense, and later, at a cost to the archdiocese of 130,000 Swiss francs, three vaults for episcopal tombs in the nave, which proved controversial.